vtphan/carpo/README.md

-### Requirements to run carpo JupyterLab Extensions
+Carpo is a Jupyter-lab extension that supports in-class coding.
+It's designed to facilitate active learning in Data Science and Machine Learning courses.

+## Requirements
 * JupyterLab >= 3.0

-Both instructor and student should have JupyterLab installed into their machines.
+Instructors, teaching assistants and students must have JupyterLab installed on their computers.

 ## For students